Adyen/lume/src/core/adv-chart/README.md

 The available slots are:

+- `controls` - for chart controls on the top-right of the header
-- `axes` - for the chart axes
+- `axes` - for chart axes
-- `groups` - for the data groups
+- `groups` - for data groups
-- `tooltip` - for the tooltip element
+- `tooltip` - for the tooltip element (replaces default tooltip)
+- `tooltip-content` - for the tooltip content

 These slots allow for full customization of how the data is being shown.